"What's good for General Motors is good for the country."

 despite clear and compelling evidence that it is false.
 Moreover, it is a

-"keystone belief:" refute market absolutism, and the entire structure of
+"keystone belief:" refute market fundamentalism, and the entire structure of

 libertarianism collapses.
 Not that this significantly alters the convictions